UCB-CyberSecurity-Cohort5/elk-stack-project-hmike-rambo/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because the agents are not directly installed on the ELK machine only on the ansible container.
+The ansible container agents install beats onto the ELK machine for monitoring of the web servers.
-- _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._